rhonerebenque-star/Freedom-Wall-/ReadMe.md

 ## 👤 Author & Acknowledgement

 ### Development
-Implemented a Java based project demonstrating OOP concepts, principles.
-It offers a secure platform where users can share thoughts, emotions, poems, or personal reflections, anonymously.
+Implemented a Java-based project demonstrating OOP concepts, principles.
+It offers a secure platform where users can anonymously share thoughts, emotions, poems, or personal reflections, anonymously.
 ### Acknowledgement
 Place holder for now